BERT Explained: State-of-the-art Language Model For NLP

 What is BERT?

-Bidirectional Encoder Representations from Transformers, or BERT, is a cutting-edge machine learning framework for natural language processing (NLP).
+Developed in 2018, BERT is a cutting-edge machine learning framework for natural language processing (NLP).

-It has produced cutting-edge outcomes in various NLP tasks, such as sentiment analysis and question-answering.
-In order to improve its performance on specific NLP tasks, BERT can be fine-tuned with smaller datasets after being pre-trained on massive text corpora like Wikipedia.
-BERT is a very sophisticated and complex language model that aids in automating language comprehension.
+To improve its performance on specific NLP tasks, BERT can be fine-tuned with smaller datasets after being pre-trained on massive text corpora like Wikipedia.

 How does BERT stand out from other models?